kelseyhightower/kubernetes-cluster-federation/README.md

 # Federated Kubernetes Tutorial

 This guide will walk you through testing the upcoming support for cluster federation in Kubernetes 1.3.
-This guide will cover the cross-cluster load balancing and service discovery as documented in the [Kubernetes Cluster Federation aka Ubernetes design doc](https://github.com/kubernetes/kubernetes/blob/release-1.3/docs/design/federated-services.md)
+This guide will cover the cross-cluster load balancing and service discovery features as documented in the [Kubernetes Cluster Federation aka Ubernetes design doc](https://github.com/kubernetes/kubernetes/blob/release-1.3/docs/design/federated-services.md)

 ## Prerequisites